We have currently paused enrollment. Please check back for updates

 What is the purpose of the study?
 What is gender dysphoria?

-Gender dysphoria (GD) is characterized by experiencing a stark contrast between one’s gender identity and their gender assigned at birth.
-Experiences of gender incongruence and GD can develop as early as in the first 2-3 years of childhood.
-Individuals experiencing GD, early in development or later in life, discover that their body is incongruent with their gender identity and perception of self.
-A persistent desire for the physical characteristics and social roles of the other sex contributes to dysphoria.
+We want to understand the neurobiology of gender dysphoria and the interactions between sex hormone therapy treatment, the brain, and the body phenotype.
+Gender dysphoria is characterized by experiencing a stark contrast between one’s gender identity and their gender assigned at birth.
+Individuals experiencing gender dysphoria, early in development or later in life, discover that their body is incongruent with their gender identity and perception of self.

 Director: Jamie Feusner